Canada Immigration

 Horne Lake Caves, British Columbia

-Horne Lake Caves is widely regarded as one of the best caves in Canada for adventure seekers and geology enthusiasts.
+Horne Lake Caves in British Columbiais widely regarded as one of the best caves in Canada for adventure seekers and geology enthusiasts.
 You’ll find this beautiful network of caves within Horne Lake Caves Provincial Park, with loads of things to explore including crystal formations, ancient fossils and passages created by limestone over thousands of years.
 Guided tours at the caves are available for both easy hikes and tougher crawling ones that take explorers far into the caverns.

 Many people are attracted to these caves because they offer learning and conservation-focused events.
 Visitors to Horne Lake can experience the magic of caving, no matter if this is your first time or if you've caved before.
 Its mix of beautiful landscapes, simplicity and interesting facts classifies it as among the best caves to visit on Vancouver island.
 Horne Lake Caves are open year-round and from May through September, the peak seasons attract people at every skill level.
 For those wanting to see breathtaking rocks and safety-minded tours, Horne Lake Caves are the perfect destination on Vancouver Island.
 Don’t leave your headlamp at home—and take a sense of adventure with you.